liveaction/liveaction-integrations/LiveNX/configs/README.md

 LiveNX requires 3 unique templates (1) Traffic (2) Voice, Video, Performance, and (3) Application Response time.

-Customer Assumptions
+# Customer Assumptions

-These configuration files assume logging to the device via SSH and applying a partial configuration.
+These configuration files assume logging into the device via SSH and applying a partial configuration.

 Customer will modify interfaces to match their environment.